opengeospatial/CBD-Volume-13-CDB-Rules-for-Encoding-CDB-Vector-Data-using-GeoPackage/README.md

-# OGC 19-054 CDB Vector Data in Geopackage
+# OGC CDB Volume 13 19-054 CDB Vector Data in Geopackage

 This GitHub repository contains the content for a draft document on structuring a GeoPackage to be compliant with the requirements for vector data in a CDB data store.